Advanced Professional Member of the Chartered Institute of Editing and Proofreading (CIEP), formerly the Society for Editors and Proofreaders (SfEP)

 Books, journals, websites, brochures, online learning platforms.

-Education (theory, philosophy, psychology, special needs, teacher education, textbooks); religion (spirituality, theology, ethics); sociology; personal development; general subjects; memoir.
+Education (theory, philosophy, psychology, special needs, inclusion, teacher education, textbooks); religion (spirituality, theology, ethics); sociology; personal development; general subjects; memoir.
 I do not edit material requiring graduate level/specialist STEM or financial knowledge.

 Examples of work undertaken